 The weekly benefit amount of extended benefits is the same as the amount the recipient receives for regular unemployment insurance coverage.
 It should also be noted that recipients claiming benefits for unemployment will be required to look for work and accept job offers that were previously below his or her wage standard or even outside of the scope of work the applicant was previously seeking.

 It is critical to note that you cannot apply for extended benefits under regular circumstances.
 An unemployment benefits extension can only be applied to applicants when NE is experiencing very high rates of unemployment.
 It is only during these times that the state/federal government will activate these extended benefits programs, and they will actually mail out notifications to the eligible candidates who will receive extended benefits.

 If you are unsure about whether you might be eligible for a Nebraska unemployment compensation extension, you can always contact your unemployment counselor to check on whether extended benefits are available.

 Federal-State Extended Unemployment Duration in Nebraska

-Remember, these programs are only available during high unemployment periods and that you cannot arbitrarily file for unemployment extensions in NE, as they are dispersed at the discretion of the state and federal governments.
+The Federal-State Extended Duration (FED-ED), also called Extended Benefits (EB), is only available during high-unemployment periods, and you cannot arbitrarily file for unemployment extensions in NE, as they are dispersed at the discretion of the state and federal governments.
 If you are eligible for an unemployment extension, the government will notify you by mail.